Welcome to Options

 keywords: special education, modified inclusion, special needs, intellectual disabilities, adapted instruction

-If an Options family has been processed through the standard FACTS Financial Aid procedure and found eligible for financial assistance, they may also request funds from the Options Endowment Fund Committee for additional financial assistance.
+If an Options family has been processed through Smart Aid and found eligible for financial assistance, they may also request funds from the Options Endowment Fund Committee for additional financial assistance.
 For more information, please contact Mrs. Desmarais at 703 352-0925 Ext 333 or firstname.lastname@example.org.